 The interior design of the space calls for harmony.
 Marble flooring does well – and you could introduce gravels for an added touch.
 We would also recommend going for interior landscaping to some extent, to liven up the space and lend it a softer touch.

-3. Brightening up the corners
+3. Brightening up the corners OF POOJA ROOM

 If you reside in an apartment building and cannot devote much space for worship due to constraints, this idea might just suit you.
 Put to good use the corners of your house – those of your living room, verandas, bedrooms, or even foyers.